harrison-muncaster/Python-CLI-Tools/slackcli/README.md

 ```

 ### Enviroment Variables
 To use the User & Channel commands you will need the Slack token.
-For token, contact harrison.muncaster@bird.co.

 Once you have the token you will need to add it to your bash profile.
 Open
 ~/.bash_profile in terminal and add the following line: